The Gathering Fire

 In our series of workshops, we focused on different aspects of this regenerative practice.
 Our discussions and teachings revolved around six main areas, with the technology of the practice and reflection on the process at the winter and summer solstices.
 The subjects were as follows:

-Plant Dialogues (May Day/Beltane, May 1,1st May and Summer Solstice, 21st JuneJune 21) – .
-These two celebratory fires heralded an immersive voyage into the growing world of plants to discover how we might re-reentangle ourselves with its intelligence and beauty, working with the key leaves, flowers, and trees of spring and midsummer.
+Plant Dialogues (May Day/Beltane, 1st May and Summer Solstice, 21st June), These two celebratory fires heralded an immersive voyage into the growing world of plants to discover how we might re-entangle ourselves with its intelligence and beauty, working with the key leaves, flowers, and trees of spring and midsummer.
 We experienced how plants help root us in place and time and remember the role human imagination plays in communication with the sentience of the planet.

-Waterland (Lughnasadh, August 1–2 1st/2nd August) – .
+Waterland (Lughnasadh,1st/2nd August).
 This time of harvest is often celebrated by visits to springs and holy wells in to give thanks for water’s powers of restoration.
 As the summer’s heat intensified, we focused on the joy of our physical connection to water and how it runs through our lives in our language, our myths, our stories, our poetry, and our dreams.
 We explored bodies of water local to us—lakes, rivers, streams, and seas—in a time of ecological crisis.

-Honouring the Ancestors (Samhain, 31st October 31) – .
+Honouring the Ancestors (Samhain, 31st October).
 At the hinge of the ceremonial year, as the light descends towards the dark months of winter, we looked at how to maintain a dramaturgical practice.
 Our year-yearlong journey deliberately engaged with a time frame that goes beyond this civilization’s history, towards a past that is held in the planet’s rocks and its many life- forms, as well as in our own human “bone- knowledge.”
-In this time of unravellingunraveling, we turned to our ancestors who can teach the creative moves we need to make in our everyday lives.
+In this time of unravelling, we turned to our ancestors who can teach the creative moves we need to make in our everyday lives.

 Gathering Sticks for a Samhain Fire

-(This practice of gathering sticks can be used as a basis for any of the fires, adjusting the questions to the seasonal cycle.).
-For example, for gathering sticks for a fire at Samhain, find
+(This practice of gathering sticks can be used as a basis for any of the fires, adjusting the questions to the seasonal cycle).

 Make time to lie on the Earth earth and look up at the sky, and to notice the clouds and the change of light.
 Tap into how this makes you feel.
 On your way home, gather some sticks for your fire.
 Make sure the twigs or small branches are dry (unless they are ash, which burns when it is green).